 - speech, language and memory problems

-To work out exactly what the problem is with your child’s brain or nerves, the neurologist might do tests such as an EEG or MRI.
-These tests can help the neurologist find out more about your child’s condition and how best to treat it.
+To work out exactly what the problem is with your child’s brain or nerves, the neurologist might do tests like an

 Before going to a neurologist

-Before seeing the neurologist, it’s a good idea to find out some information about the following:
+Before seeing the neurologist, it’s a good idea to find out about things like the following:

-- Why you’re going to the neurologist: talk with your GP about why your child needs to see a neurologist and whether there is anything you can do while you’re waiting for the appointment.
+- Why you’re going: talk with your GP about why your child needs to see a neurologist.

-- Waiting list: how long before you can get an appointment to see the neurologist?
+- Waiting lists: how long before you can get an appointment to see the neurologist?

-- Cost: how much will the appointment with the neurologist cost?
-It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or other rebates.
+- Costs: how much will the appointment with the neurologist cost?
+Check whether you’re eligible for Medicare, private health insurance or other rebates.

-- Location: find out where you have to go to see the neurologist – for example, a public or private hospital or consulting rooms.
-You might have to travel further than you expect, depending on your child’s needs.
+- Locations: find out where you have to go to see the neurologist – for example, public hospital, private hospital or consulting rooms.